DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 ![AnimationWindow](Images/AnimationWindow.JPG)

 To start changing a property with the animation we need to press "Add Property".
-This is likely greyed out and this is because we need to have an object selected in the hierarchy in order to change one of it's properties.\
+This is likely greyed out and this is because we need to have an object selected in the hierarchy in order to change one of its properties.\
 Click on the player object.
 Now you can press the "Add Property" button.\
 A drop will come out listing every component on the object.
 Inside each of those is another list of (more or less) all the public values.

 Since we want to change the sprite we should look under "Sprite Renderer" and find the "Sprite" property.
 Click the little plus icon beside it.\
 You will now see the sprite listed in the animation.
-Let's break this down
+Let's break this down.

 ![AnimationWindowWithProperty](Images/AnimationWindowWithProperty.JPG)

-*You can also click the drop down on the sprite to see a mini preview.*
+*You can also click the drop down menu on the sprite to see a mini preview.*

 On the left you will see controls for playing and pausing the animation.
 You should see the name of the animation you are editing, the sample rate (how many frames are in a second), and a few buttons to add points on the time line.\
 Below that are the properties that are part of this animation.
 These are what we change.\